Introduction to MMPIC

-Welcome to the Mid-Michigan Psychology Internship Consortium (MMPIC) internship in Health Service Psychology with a focus on child psychology!
-MMPIC is an Association of Psychology Postdoctoral and Internship Centers (APPIC) member site.
-MMPIC includes faculty from Michigan State University and the University of Michigan.
-The four MMPIC sites are:
+Welcome to the Mid-Michigan Psychology Internship Consortium (MMPIC) internship in Health Service Psychology with a focus on child psychology.
+Our aim is developing health service psychologists who use evidence-based approaches to support children, adolescents, and families in community.
+The three MMPIC sites are:

 - Sunfield Center for Autism, ADHD, and Behavioral Health (Ann Arbor, MI)

-The mission of the Mid-Michigan Psychology Internship Consortium is to train scientist-scholar-practitioners in health service psychology who conceptualize their work with children, adolescents, and transition-age students from an ecological systems perspective.
+At the Mid-Michigan Psychology Internship Consortium, we train scientist-practitioners in health service psychology who conceptualize their work with children, adolescents, and transition-age students from an ecological systems perspective.
 MMPIC offers intensive, structured training experiences with a diverse population at the individual, family, school, and systems-level by consulting and collaborating with caregivers, family members, school professionals, medical professionals, and other important stakeholders to support client care.
 MMPIC values evidence-based practices that take into consideration individual, cultural, ethnic, and societal differences.
 Interns are trained to engage in scholarly inquiry and apply research in their clinical practice.